Practical review

 Threshold strategy is identified too late

-Some disputes are really early signs of a larger threshold fight involvingWPI eligibility,serious injury status, orwork injury damages.
-If you only fight the immediate notice, you can miss the more valuable long-tail path.
+Some disputes are early signs of a broader threshold issue involvingWPI eligibility,serious injury status, orwork injury damages.
+Responding only to the immediate notice can leave broader claim issues unexamined.

 Best next guide based on the dispute you actually have